cuthbertLab/music21/buildDoc/rst/environment.rst

 Creating and Configuring an Environment
 ----------------------------------------

 Environment files are not created by default.
-To create an environment file, import environment form Music21 and create an Environment object.
+To create an environment file, import environment form Music21 and create an :class:`music21.environment.Environment` object.
 Then, call the  :meth:`music21.environment.Environment.write` method to create an XML environment file.

     >>> from music21 import environment
     >>> a = environment.Environment()